 Canada has a relatively open-door policy.
 This policy is for foreigners looking to buy property.
 Non-residents have the same ownership rights as residents.

-For foreigners there are some specific guidelines that need to be followed.
-If you are staying in Canada for six months or less, you are considered a non-resident.
-You need to apply to be an immigrant, if you want to stay for longer than 6 months a year.
+For foreigners, some specific guidelines need to be followed.
+If you stay in Canada for six months or less, you are considered a non-resident.
+You need to apply to be an immigrant if you want to stay longer than 6 months a year.

-Speak with a lawyer to support you with paperwork required by Canadian banks and realtors etc. In April 2017, the Government of Ontario introduced the Non-Resident Speculation Tax.
+Speak with a lawyer to support you with the paperwork required by Canadian banks, realtors, etc. In April 2017, the Government of Ontario introduced the Non-Resident Speculation Tax.

 Best places to buy in Canada:

-Canada has everything: endless frontier, beautiful mountainscapes, rugged coastline and modern, thriving cityscapes.
-Where you want to live depends on a number of things.
+Canada has everything: endless frontier, beautiful mountain scapes, rugged coastline, and modern, thriving cityscapes.
+Where you want to live depends on several things.

 Best places to live is the next thing you should look upon.
-With a strong economy, low crime rates and great weather, that crown goes to Oakville, Ontario for best places to live.
+With a strong economy, low crime rates, and great weather, that crown goes to Oakville, Ontario for the best places to live.

 Should you use a realtor or not: